JoseLion/maybe/README.md

 ### RunEffect

-To only run an effect we can use `Maybe.runEffect(..)`, which expects a [RunnableChecked][runnable-checked-ref] function as argumant.
-Aswell, this function is like a regular `Runnable` but its content is allowed to throw exceptions.
+To only run an effect we can use `Maybe.runEffect(..)`, which expects a [RunnableChecked][runnable-checked-ref] function as argument.
+As well, this function is like a regular `Runnable` but its content is allowed to throw exceptions.
 The result of this function will be an [EffectHandler][effect-handler-ref] which works as an API to handle/catch the possible error, throw an exception, or return to the Maybe API to chain other operations.

 ```java
 Maybe.runEffect(() -> {